pimcore/data-hub/doc/10_GraphQL/04_Query/11_Query_Samples/22_Sample_Advanced_ManyToMany_Object_Relation.md

-## Advanced Many-to-Many Object Relation + Metadata
+# Advanced Many-to-Many Object Relation and Metadata

 >TODO: Align this with the new demo as soon as reasonable content is available.